megat69/ACPL/README.md

 **Actual disponble libs :**

 - String : basic string manipulations
+- Wait_until_user_input : gives a new funtion to wait until user input.

 ## Changelog for 2.3
 - `if` and `else` are finally here !